 In 1997, all three members of the band moved to Glasgow.
 Neil attended the University of Glasgow and the twins studied at Stow College learning Electronics with Music and Audio Engineering.
 The trio started gigging around Glasgow and slowly built up a following.
 Dee Bahl noticed the band and offered to manage them, arranging an independent single release on the Babi Yaga label.
 The single was entitled 'name' and was released in June 1999.
 Subsequently, Stow College's Electric Honey label chose Biffy Clyro to release a record.

-In June 2000, Biffy Clyro released their record Thekidswhopoptodaywillrocktomorrow and the tracks were given airplay on BBC Radio Scotland by the DJ Vic Galloway.
+Progress: In June 2000, Biffy Clyro released their record Thekidswhopoptodaywillrocktomorrow and the tracks were given airplay on BBC Radio Scotland by the DJ Vic Galloway.
 Shortly before the release of the record, a Beggars Banquet representative saw the band's live set at the T in the Park festival.
 Biffy Clyro were signed to the label soon after.

 After signing to Beggars Banquet, BIffy Clyro released '27' as a single in April 2001.
 In October of that year, they released a re-recorded version of 'Justboy', followed by a new version of '57' in February the following year.
 The first album proper from Biffy Clyro was released in March 2002 entitled Blackened Sky.

 Biffy Clyro toured a great deal in support of the album, playing with the likes of Weezer.

 The Vertigo of Bliss was the second album from Biffy Clyro and was recorded at Linford Manor in Milton Keynes.
 The album was released in 2003 and saw a growth in the band's popularity.